PAIN MANAGEMENT

 the otherwise relentless pain.
 Hypnosis gives you ‘time out’

-call it deep concentration where your mind has the ability to
+it deep concentration where your mind has the ability to focus

-focus on what it’s want to achieve, and if it happens to be
+on what it’s want to achieve, and if it happens to be relief from

-relief pills, they help some, but they have side effects or, you
+pills, they help some, but they have side effects or, you don’t

-don’t have money to buy more, or, you are developing a
+have money to buy more, or, you are developing a tolerance to

-tolerance to them ("they don’t work anymore") and your doctor
+them ("they don’t work anymore") and your doctor has

 Or you have to go to the dentist and get a wisdom tooth